Ultronomix/docs/project-2-requirements.md

 - Build Automation: AWS Code Build
 - Pipeline Management: AWS Code Pipeline

-### PRISM

-The PRISM application is another internal system that your expense reimbursement will communicate with when employee reimbursement requests are approved.
-You can find the codebase for the PRISM application with instructions for running it locally [here](https://github.com/220509-web-dev/prism).

 ### Functional Requirements

-- The system will register itself with the 3rd-party PRISM application
 - An new employee or new finance manager can request registration with the system
 - An admin user can approve or deny new registration requests
-- The system will register the user's information with the PRISM application for payment processing
 - A registered employee can authenticate with the system by providing valid credentials
 - An authenticated employee can view and manage their pending reimbursement requests
 - An authenticated employee can view their reimbursement request history (sortable and filterable)